Do Flea Bombs Work?

 Some pesticides in flea bombs can affect your health so it’s essential to buy a brand that doesn’t contaminate your home.
 Some powerful chemicals can be toxic and returning home before the advised time may lead to illness.

-Are flea bombs safe for babies?
+Are flea bombs safe for children and babies?

-Are flea bombs safe for cats?
+Are flea bombs safe for cats and dogs?

 Check more: How to Protect Your Pets from a Flea Treatment Poisoning